Buyer’s Guide to Food and Beverage Software

 - Accounting - Finance tracking, P&L statements, balance sheets, cash flow statements, budgeting

 These applications are typically built to track operations and supply chain logistics for large-scale food manufacturers and distributors, hotel and restaurant chains and food services companies, and these apps can include:

-- Production management - Manufacturing processes, packaging, labeling and nutritional value
+- Production management - Food manufacturing processes, packaging, labeling and nutritional value

-- Warehousing - Stock management, shelf-life and replenishment tracking, first-in-first-out or first-expired-first-out protocols, upstream/downstream tracking
+- Warehousing - Stock and shop floor management, barcode / QR code systems, shelf-life and replenishment tracking, first-in-first-out or first-expired-first-out protocols, upstream/downstream tracking

 - Traceability - Forward/backward tracking for ingredients and end items, supply chain visibility, recall/contamination monitoring, supplier lot tracking